dankamongmen/counterforce/README.md

-it receives data from a program running on the workstation proper, and draws to the AMOLED. it is necessary that it run in some manner of attract mode, as the AMOLED is susceptible to burnin.
+it receives data from a program running on the workstation proper, and draws to the AMOLED. it is necessary that it run in some manner of attract mode, as the AMOLED is susceptible to burnin. we currently run xscreensaver, but ideally we would not.

 ## UI

 right now only a monitoring screen and a plot screen are available. later, there will probably be more screens you can flip through.

+at all times, we ought show a green or red indication based on whether we've received data in the past 2s; display the time since last receipt at all times.

 ### monitoring screen